2010–11 Football League Trophy

-The 2010–11 Football League Trophy, known as the Johnstone's Paint Trophy for sponsorship reasons, is the 27th season in the history of the competition.
-It is a knock-out tournament for English football clubs in League One and League Two, the third and fourth tiers of the English football.
+The 2010–11 Football League Trophy, known as the Johnstone's Paint Trophy for sponsorship reasons, is the 30th season in the history of the competition.
+It is a knock-out tournament for English football clubs in League One and League Two, the third and fourth tiers of English football.

 In all, 48 clubs entered the competition.
 It is split into two sections, Northern and Southern, with the winners of each section contesting the final at Wembley Stadium.
 The first round took place on the week commencing 30 August 2010.
 The final was contested between Brentford and Carlisle United with Carlisle winning 1–0.

 First round

 The draw for the first round of the competition took place on 14 August 2010.
 Sixteen clubs were given a bye into the second round, and the remaining 32 clubs, including the holders, were divided into four geographical regions.
 Among the clubs receiving a bye in the northern section were Huddersfield Town and Peterborough United, while in the southern section West Country clubs Bristol Rovers and Plymouth Argyle entered at the second round stage.